alvinscode/fitness-tracker-app/README.md

 provides a very user-friendly interface for the user to design their workout and document what they will be doing for a certain day.

-- The rest of the functions in this CLI has a much less impact than the ones listed above.
+- The rest of the functions in this CLI have a much less impact than the ones listed above.
 There is a large variety of functions that will handle basic tasks like recording the user, listing available profiles, deleting profiles, deleting exercises, etc.